Learning Modern Studies gives you a greater understanding of the contemporary world and your place in it.

 You will have a choice of international issue contexts for study.
 These focus on either the study of a major world power or the study of a significant contemporary world issue:

-The course assessment has three components totalling 110 marks:
+The course assessment has two components totalling 80 marks:

-Both the question papers and the assignment are set and externally marked by the Scottish Qualifications Authority (SQA).
+Both question papers are set and externally marked by the Scottish Qualifications Authority (SQA).

 The grade awarded is based on the total marks achieved across course assessment.